seiyaku

 Such bike gangs often refer to themselves to as "outlaws" due to their historical association with a rebellious and anti-establishment lifestyle.
 It doesn't necessarily mean they're always engaged in criminal activity, but rather signifies their rejection of conventional rules and the mainstream motorcycle culture, choosing instead to follow their own codes and often engaging in activities outside of the law or societal norms.

-And let's face it, "outlaws" sounds cool.
+And you'll agree, "outlaws" sounds cool.

 Indeed, they do suffer a negative image, yet such gangs have been involved in several positive activities and community service efforts over the years.
 Charity rides and fundraising events, blood donation drives, disaster rescue and relief efforts, even mentorship and youth programmes to help at-risk youth stay on a positive path.